44 Positive Environmental Success Stories - April 2024

 Photo by Emmy Smith / Unsplash

 The Guardian wrote about making ready-to-eat meals healthier by imposing minimum health and sustainability standards on the companies who sell most of them.
 A report found that such standards could cut EU emissions by 48m tonnes annually.
-Furthermore they found that ready-to-eat meals would need to contain about half as many refined grains and two-thirds less meat, on average, as well as “significantly” more legumes.
+Furthermore, they found that ready-to-eat meals would need to contain about half as many refined grains and two-thirds less meat, on average, as well as “significantly” more legumes.

 The Guardian reported that scientists have revealed queens of the common eastern bumblebee, a species widespread in eastern North America, can withstand submersion for up to a week when hibernating.

-Positive News Roundup - Thursday, 18th April
+Positive News Round up — Thursday, 18th April

 green maple leaf in close up photography